U.S. HC-130J delivers humanitarian aid to Gaza

 |Downloads:

-This work, U.S. HC-130J delivers humanitarian aid to Gaza [Image 2 of 2], by SSgt Caleb Roland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. HC-130J delivers humanitarian aid to Gaza, by SSgt Caleb Roland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT